YoadTamar/OOP_Assignment2/README.md

   almost parallel manner.
 This approach allows for concurrent execution of multiple threads, reducing the overall processing time.
 However, the actual performance improvement will depend on the system resources, such as the number of CPU cores, and the operating system's ability to schedule threads efficiently.

+  - Method 3: Thread Pool Calculation

+  In this method, we utilized a thread pool to calculate the number of lines in each of the 10,000 files.
+We created a thread pool with a fixed size equal to the number of files, where each thread counted the lines of one file.
+This method improved performance over the linear method by utilizing a fixed number of threads and efficiently using system resources.
+However, actual performance may not be as good as the multi-threaded method, depending on the resources of the system.

 ![createfile](https://user-images.githubusercontent.com/119599940/211847818-ec276700-85c2-48ee-9726-3e862e62b59e.png)